extrange/personal-blog/docs/blog/posts/2022-07-10-win11-vm-gpu-passthrough.md

 One advantage of Steam Link however is that no port forwarding appears to be required, while Moonlight sometimes has issues with UDP port 47999 when on mobile data (from my experience).

+### Tailscale latency issues

+At times, Tailscale may not be able to achieve a direct connection (e.g. due to a [hard NAT]), and will fallback to using a relay.
+This can be seen with `tailscale status`.
+This is sometimes annoying, and made complicated by the fact that when running the VM behind the same NAT as the host (e.g. behind the same network), you can only forward port `41641` (used for the Wireguard connection) to one device (either the host, or the VM's `macvtap` adapter).
+I've tried [changing the listen port] to `41640` for the VM, and despite being able to achieve connectivity via `nc`, Tailscale still intermittently refuses to use that port.

 ### Misc

 -   Connection speed: Moonlight > Steam Link >> RDP > Guacamole > `virt-manager`